Retrieve historical imagery

 - In the Create a New Web App window, accept the default title, tags, and folder.

-- For the summary, type This application shows the patterns of land-use change in Samut Songkhram, Thailand, over the last 40 years.
+- For the summary, type or copy and paste This application shows the patterns of land-use change in Samut Songkhram, Thailand, over the last 40 years.

 It's okay if the app has the same title as the map because the two items are different types of content.
 By default, the app is given the same sharing properties as the map.